At Tenuta Bossi, vin santo has always been made according to tradition. Since the 1950s it has been made using only Trebbiano.

 The grapes were stored for about 3 months on racks in an attic room.
 Vinification takes place without the skins after a soft pressing.
 Fermented in oak barrels.

 It rests for 9 years in kegs with a capacity of 50-200 litres in an attic room.

-Cardinal de Retz 2005 is amber in colour with intense tawny hues.
+Cardinal de Retz 2006 is amber in colour with intense tawny hues.
 Great olfactory intensity with a remarkable complexity and breadth of aromas.
-The soft notes of apricot, dried fig, almond, caramel, candied fruit, date and chestnut honey close with a sweet spiciness and a slightly ethereal finish.
+The soft notes of dried fig, almond, caramel, candied fruit, dates, chestnut honey close with a sweet spice and a slightly ethereal finish.
 The taste is sweet, soft and round with elegance and strength.
 Interesting the gustative balance that on a structure completely managed by an elegant alcoholic note finds a supporting freshness.
-The finish is very long with a repetition of all those notes perceived on the nose, especially of dried apricot.
+The finish is very long with a repetition of all those notes perceived on the nose, in particular dried apricot.